 While Lupton is no longer at the helm of FCS, gentrification with justice remains central to the organizational vision.
 In addition to building and rehabilitating homes accessible to low-income households, programs like FCS’s Pride for Parents exemplify what Lupton means by inclusion of people facing displacement pressures.
 In this program, South Atlanta residents purchase donated Christmas toys from FCS at below-retail prices instead of receiving them for free, “to affirm the dignity of the families we work with” and avoid the “humiliation” of charity.

-While numerous Black South Atlanta residents with whom I spoke cautiously welcomed FCS, others felt disempowered by the organization’s approach.
+While numerous Black South Atlanta residents I interviewed in 2015 cautiously welcomed FCS, others felt disempowered by the organization’s approach.
 For example, a Black woman with school-age children expressed disappointment with Pride for Parents.
 Through comparison shopping at other affordable stores, she had concluded that FCS’s prices were high, and rejected the idea that she would feel a sense of dignity paying for free goods.

 She suggested that poverty, not dignity, is the problem, noting, "I'm already awesome, I'm already great.
 I'm just stuck in this.
 There's a lot of us stuck."
 Yet she hesitated to express that she found the program condescending.
 “Already, especially Black women, [we are] already pigeonholed as being so angry,” she explained.